Scalable Cross-Attention Transformer for Cooperative Multi-AP OFDM Uplink Reception: System model and problem formulation

 $\mathbf{X} \in \mathbb{C}^{N_c \times N_s}$ is the transmitted resource grid, $\mathbf{N} \in \mathbb{C}^{N_c \times N_s}$ is the additive white Gaussian noise matrix with entries $n_{f,t} \sim \mathcal{CN}(0, \sigma_n^2)$, where $\sigma_n^2$ is the noise variance, $\circ$ denotes the Hadamard (element-wise) product.

-To enable channel estimation and provide reliable anchors for learning-based receivers, a subset of the resource grid is reserved for known pilot symbols, denoted $\mathbf{X}_p$, which are inserted at predefined time–frequency positions (the pilot mask is known a priori and is common to all APs; see A2).
+To enable channel estimation and provide reliable anchors for learning-based receivers, a subset of the resource grid is reserved for known pilot symbols, denoted $\mathbf{X}_p$, which are inserted at predefined time–frequency positions.
 On these pilot REs, classical methods estimate the corresponding channel coefficients $\mathbf{H}_p$ (e.g., LS/LMMSE) and then interpolate/extrapolate across time and frequency to obtain the full channel matrix $\mathbf{H}$.
-The same pilots are exploited by deep learning receivers: presented jointly with neighboring data REs, they act as trusted anchor points that provide sufficient information for the network to infer and compensate for channel‑induced amplitude/phase distortions over the grid while producing decoder‑ready soft information without requiring explicit per‑AP CSI.
+The same pilots are implicitly exploited by deep learning receivers.
+They act as trusted anchor points that provide sufficient information for the network to infer and compensate for channel‑induced amplitude/phase distortions over the grid.

-\subsection{Multi-AP Coordination and Decoding Objective}
+\subsection{Multi-AP coordination and decoding objective}

 In a coordinated multi-AP uplink scenario, as illustrated in Fig.~\ref{fig:uplink_coord}, a single-antenna UE transmits the signal $\mathbf{X}$ to $N_R$ spatially distributed access points.
 For the $r$-th AP, the received signal is: